-- Setbacks are as per Table 4: Plan of Development Table -House (Detached) (Table 4), unless specified otherwise on this sheet - The permitted location of built to boundary walls are indicated on the ROL 10: Plan of Development Envelope 5.
-Plans - Built to boundary walls are not mandatory.
-Where built to 6. boundary walls are not adopted, side setbacks shall be in accordance with the requirements of the Non-Built to Boundary Setbacks nominated in Table 4. - All boundary setbacks are measured to the wall of the structure - The dwelling and associated projections (gutters etc.) 8. must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism). - Other than built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, rainwater fittings, or ornamental attachments) is permitted to extend 600mm within the prescribed setback, however cannot encroach closer than 450mm from the boundary. - The length of the built to boundary wall is not to exceed 50% of the lot depth, or 15.0m, whichever is the greatest. - 11.
+- Setbacks are as per Table 4: Plan of Development Table -House (Detached) (Table 4), unless specified otherwise on - The permitted location of built to boundary walls are indicated on the ROL 10: Plan of Development Envelope Plans - Built to boundary walls are not mandatory.
+Where built to boundary walls are not adopted, side setbacks shall be in accordance with the requirements of the Non-Built to Boundary Setbacks nominated in Table 4. - All boundary setbacks are measured to the wall of the - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism). - Other than built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, rainwater fittings, or ornamental attachments) is permitted to extend 600mm within the prescribed setback, however cannot encroach closer than 450mm from the boundary. - The length of the built to boundary wall is not to exceed 50% of the lot depth, or 15.0m, whichever is the greatest. - 11.
 For corner lots (excluding a corner intersecting with a laneway), no building or structure over 2m high is built within a 6m x 6m truncation at the corner of two road frontages (refer Table 4). - 12.
 The primary street frontage elevation is to be articulated to reduce the mass of the building by one or more of the following - a.
 Windows recessed into the façade - b.
-Balconies, porches or verandahs - Window hoods - Shadow lines created on the building through minor changes in the façade (100mm minimum). d. - Entrance porticoes may be located closer to the property boundary than stated in Table 4, provided that the porticol a.
-Is located no less than 1.4m from the front property b.
-The primary frontage for a corner lot is as per the ROL 10: Plan of Development - Building Envelope Plan (if nominated)
+Balconies, porches or verandahs - Window hoods - Shadow lines created on the building through minor changes in the façade (100mm minimum). - 13.
+Entrance porticoes may be located closer to the property boundary than stated in Table 4, provided that the portico - a.
+Is located no less than 1.4m from the front property - b.
+Does not exceed maximum height of 4.5m, - c.
+Does not exceed a width of 3.0m; and d.
+The portico remains open and not enclosed.